 • Issue invoicing receipts for all the bookings you receive through the Portuguese Tax and Customs Authority (Finanças) portal, sending them to guests within five days.

-• Submit mandatory data to the Foreigners and Borders Service (SEF), such as your guest’s name, ID card number, nationality, and travel information.
+• Submit mandatory data to AIMA, such as your guest’s name, ID card number, nationality, and travel information.

 • Collect Tourist Taxes and pay them to your local City Council.

-• Clicking on the registration button at the top of the page
+• Click the “Registration” button at the top of the page.

-If applicable, you will need to repeat the same process for all your listings in Portugal.
-If you’ve already registered, you can complete the five steps above to add an existing permit number to your listing.
-You don’t have to renew the registration unless there is a change to your listing or registration details.
+If you have multiple listings in Portugal, you need to follow the same registration process for each one.
+If you’ve registered, simply complete the steps to add your existing permit number to your listing.
+There’s no need to renew your registration unless there are changes to your listing or registration details.

-If there are any changes, you must notify the relevant Portuguese authorities within ten days and update your property listing on Airbnb accordingly.
-The registration process is free of charge.
+If any updates occur, notify the relevant Portuguese authorities within ten days and update your property listing on Airbnb.
+Remember, the registration process is free of charge.

 Required documents

-You must show the following documents or information to the Portuguese authorities:
+e2 visa document checklistTo comply with Portuguese regulations, you need to provide the following documents or information to the authorities:

 • The name, address, and NIF (Portuguese tax number) of the owner or person who will carry out the activity